 A young Jacob Maxwell holding one of the laying hens we kept at our place.
 Early exposure to livestock has given Jacob an accurate perspective on keeping animals.
+He’s 22 now and in his first year of veterinarian studies.

 Jacob eventually learned to care for our whole flock – everything from raising chicks to slaughtering old hens when they’re ready for the freezer.
 Our experience with chickens has taught me something that no one made clear to me beforehand.